 As you wander through the narrow streets, the scent of saltwater and grilled seafood wafts from local eateries, inviting you to savor traditional dishes like 'esgarraet' and 'fideuà.'
 The beach is just a short 10-minute walk away, where you can feel the soft sand beneath your feet and hear the gentle lapping of waves.
 Be sure to visit the Mercado del Cabanyal, a busy market where locals buy fresh produce and seafood, typically open from 7 AM to 3 PM.
 Prices for accommodations range from €50 to €100 per night, depending on the season, making this area both affordable and appealing.
 Local festivities, such as the 'Fallas de Valencia,' held in March, bring lively parades and fireworks, showcasing the neighborhood's rich culture.
 For a practical tip, try to book your stay in advance during peak months to secure the best deals and enjoy a more tranquil atmosphere during your visit.

-Ciudad de las Artes y las Ciencias: Modern and Futuristic
+What makes Ciudad de las Artes y las Ciencias modern?

 More in Where to Stay